TrackerGuru Developer Guide

 * * potential user see sample contacts I can expect how the contacts will look like before using the App

-* new user purge all sample contacts I can start using the app proper
+* * new user delete all sample contacts at once I can start using the app proper quickly

-* * * new user view a list of my contacts I can see all my current contacts
+* * * new user view all existing contacts in a list I can see all my current contacts easily

-* * * new user add a new contact I can keep track of my growing contacts
+* * * new user add a new contact with contact information I can keep track of my growing contacts

-* * * new user delete a contact I can remove contacts I no longer need
+* * * new user delete a contact and all its contact information I can remove contacts I no longer need

-* * * new user view a contact's details I can easily reference information about a contact
+* * * new user view a contact's full contact information I can easily reference all information about a contact

-* * new user edit a contact's details I can make amends to changes easily
+* * new user edit a contact's generic contact information I can make amends to changes easily

 * * new user delete a role from an existing contact I can remove roles that no longer apply to the contact

-* * new user give a client a status I can know each client's transaction status
+* * * new user assign a status to a contact during creation I can track each client's transaction status

-* * new user remove the status from a client I can remove a transaction status from a client that no longer applies
+* * new user delete a status from an existing contact I can remove its status if it no longer applies to the contact

-* * user with many client roles view all client roles in the addressbook I can understand what types of roles I have already created so far
+* * expert user list all client roles I can understand what types of roles I have already created so far

-* * user with many client roles be warned about similar roles created previously I can reduce the number of duplicated roles caused by inconsistent formatting
+* * expert user be warned when creating a role that already exists I can reduce the number of duplicated roles created

-* expert user undo commands quickly from the cli I can quickly rectify mistakes
+* expert user undo commands quickly I can quickly rectify mistakes

 * expert user export my contact book I can migrate my data to other devices